You can download and print additional copies of the Due diligence checklist (Word, 58KB).

 - Is the surrounding land use compatible with your lifestyle expectations?
 Farming can create noise or odour that may be at odds with your expectations of a rural lifestyle.
 For information about what impacts you should expect and how to manage them, visit New landholders - Agriculture Victoria.

 - Are you considering removing native vegetation?
 There are regulations which affect your ability to do so on private property.
-The limitations on clearing and processes for legal clearing are set out on Native vegetation - DELWP.
+The limitations on clearing and processes for legal clearing are set out at Native vegetation - DEECA.

 - Do you understand your obligations to manage weeds and pest animals?
-Visit Noxious weed and pest management - Agriculture Victoria.
+Visit Managing invasive plants and animals - Agriculture Victoria.

 - Can you build new dwellings?
 Contact the local council for more information.

 - Does the property adjoin crown land, have a water frontage, contain a disused government road, or are there any crown licences associated with the land?
-For more information, visit Forestry & land use - DELWP.
+For more information, visit Forests and reserves - DEECA.